dmolina/DaemonMode.jl/README.md

 - [X] Compatible with Revise.

 # TODO

+- [ ] Automatically detect if the daemon is previously run to simplify its usage.

 - [ ] Remote version (in which the Server would be in a different computer of the client).